loiclefloch/loiclefloch.github.io/source/_drafts/the-case-of-vanishing-pages.md

 Then we move the build directory from the staging server to the production server".

 *And how are you moving it?*
-"We have a script that rsync the build directory into a directory named `next-deployment` on the production server".
+"We have a script that rsync the build directory into a directory named `next-deployment-build` on the production server".

 *And then what do you do?*
 "We go on the production server.
 We do a backup of our current production directory.
-Then we rsync the content from the `next-deployment` directory into our `production` directory".
+Then we rsync the content from the `next-deployment-build` directory into our `production` directory".

 Do you see what happens here? *rsync*.